Namrata-Vaddadi/LA-PIZZERIA-Sales-and-Marketing-Analytics-using-SQL-and-Python/README.md

-LA'PIZZERIA Pizza Sales Data Analysis
+LA'PIZZERIA Sales & Marketing Analytics using SQL and Python
 ---